snototter/retweaks/reprint/README.md

 TODO

+Since I wanted to learn how to cross-compile applications for the remarkable2 and liked the simplicity of the [go-based AppSocket printer](https://github.com/Evidlo/remarkable_printer) (leverage native printing capabilities, doesn't need rm cloud), I started working on this c++ IPP server/printing service.

 Subfolder `ppd` contains the PostScript Printer Description (`.ppd` file) to install the printer on your host (Add printer > ipp://<IP>:<PORT> > provide PPD)
 https://www.cups.org/doc/postscript-driver.html